USACE/cwms-data-api/docs/source/design/composite-time-series.rst

 #.
 Composite Time Series are Irregular
 #.
 The definition of the composite time series is stored within the CWMS database
 #.
 The members of a composite time series define a continuous range
    #.
-The date ranges of a composite time series *MUST* not overlap
+The date ranges of a member *MUST* not overlap
    #.
-The date ranges of a composite time series *MUST* have any gaps
+The date ranges of a member *MUST* not have any gaps
    #.
 Data may have gaps, an explanation range should be provided.
 #.
 The members of a composite time measure the same thing. (e.g. all members are Elevation, not some are elevation and some are stage.)
+#.
+The interval and duration of each member *MAY* be different.

 Time Series Naming